 There are two basic stages of yaws: early (infectious) and late (non-infectious).

-- In early yaws, an initial papilloma (a circular, solid, swelling on the skin, with no visible fluid) develops at the site of entry of the bacterium.
-This papilloma is full of the organisms and may persist for 3–6 months followed by natural healing.
+- In early yaws, an initial papilloma (a circular, solid swelling on the skin, with no visible fluid) develops at the site of entry of the bacterium.
+This papilloma is full of organisms and may persist for 3–6 months followed by natural healing.
 Bone pain and bone lesions may also occur in the early stage.

-- Late yaws appears after five years of the initial infection and is characterized by disfigurement of the nose and bones, and thickening and cracking of the palms of the hand and the soles of the feet.
+- Late yaws appears after 5 years of the initial infection and is characterized by disfigurement of the nose and bones, and thickening and cracking of the palms of the hand and soles of the feet.
 These complications on the soles of the feet make it difficult for patients to walk.

 WHO has published a clinical pictorial guide to help health and community health workers identify the disease.

-Two antibiotics may be used to treat yaws.
+Two antibiotics may be used to treat yaws: